Nooshu/NestJS-Frontend/docs/health-checks.md

 - Basic health check (`/health`)
 - Detailed health check (`/health/detailed`)

-These endpoints monitor various aspects of the application's health and provide status information in a standardized format.
+These endpoints monitor various aspects of the application's health and provide status information in a standardised format.

 ## Endpoints